Skip to main content

 Written by Daan van Hal

-Updated over a week ago
+Updated over 2 months ago

 Let’s go through every part.

-a.
-Environmental Impact Score
+3. Environmental Impact Score (eco-score)

 What: A labeling system ranging from A - G to show how environmentally friendly your packaging is.
 It uses stoplight colors similar to energy and nutrition labels.